Customize Themes & Styles#

 The sx Parameter#

-All Mui-for-Panel components accept an sx parameter that allows you to pass in style overrides.
-This approach is great for quick, local customizations, such as tweaking the padding of one button or giving a single card a different background color.
+All panel-material-ui components accept an sx parameter that allows you to pass in style overrides.

 from panel_material_ui import Button